cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 1. Include a `<script>` tag, with a `type="module"` attribute
-2. In the body of this `<script>` tag, use an `import` directive pointing to a CDN URL for MathLive, such as `https://unpkg.com/mathlive?module`.
+2. In the body of this `<script>` tag, use an `import` directive pointing to a CDN URL for MathLive, such as `//unpkg.com/mathlive?module`.
 If your target browser supports it, you can also use the `import()` function for a dynamic import.

-**Note:** The `?module` suffix indicates to the CDN we need the ESM (module) version of MathLive.{.notice--info}
+**Note:** The `?module` suffix indicates to the CDN we need the ESM (module) version of MathLive, not the UMD version.{.notice--info}

-3. Invoke a MathLive API, such as `renderMathInDocument()`.
+1. Invoke a MathLive API, such as `renderMathInDocument()`.

 With this setup, MathLive will dynamically insert one or more stylesheets in the page, as needed, for example when a mathfield is created.
 MathLive will